ifinavet/Wasabi/README.md

 ---

-This project is developed and maintained by Ifi-Navet at the University of Oslo, Department of Informatics.
+This project is developed and maintained by the Student association Ifi-Navet at the University of Oslo, Department of Informatics.